 How Zoom’s Customer Experience Strategy Positioned Them For Brand Success

-If you had to vote for one brand that will emerge from 2020 as a clear winner, which would you pick and why Zoom? 😂
+If you had to vote for one brand that emerged from 2020 as a clear winner, which would you pick and why Zoom? 😂

 They’ve achieved what most brand marketers can only dream of.